venomio5/venomio5/README.md

 I build data solutions and AI automation tools.

 ## Currently working on:
--

-**Featured projects below ↓**
+- Deepening my machine learning knowledge with hands-on projects
+- A sales data analysis project to uncover business insights

+## Featured projects
-### ⚽ Sports Prediction Models
+### Football (Soccer) Prediction Model
-- Developed a machine learning model to predict soccer match outcomes with high accuracy.
-- Engineered features using Ridge Regression and performed Monte Carlo simulations.
-- Achieved an average accuracy of <0.5 goals per match difference against real results.
+Built a machine learning model that predicts soccer match results with high accuracy using feature engineering and Monte Carlo simulations.
+The model achieves an average error of less than 0.5 goals per match.

 ---
-> “The goal is to turn data into information, and information into insight.” – Carly Fiorina
+**Let's connect!** I'm always open to collaborating on interesting data projects.